 2019 Latin GRAMMY Awards Nominations: See the Complete List

-The nominations for the annual Latin music awards ceremony were announced on Tuesday, with Alejandro Sanz, Rosalía and Fonseca leading the pack with the most honors.
+The nominees for the 2019 Latin GRAMMY Awards were officially announced on Tuesday.
+Alejandro Sanz, Rosalía and Fonseca lead with the most nominations.
 Fan favorites like Juanes, Marc Anthony, Luis Fonsi, Sebastian Yatra, Camila Cabello, Anitta, Sech, Bad Bunny and J Balvin also received noms.

 The Album of The Year category is composed of a diverse group of artists including Paula Arenas (Visceral), Rubén Blades (Paraíso Road Gang), Andrés Calamaro (Cargar La Suerte), Fonseca (Agustín), Fonsi (Vida), Rosalía (El Mal Querer), Sanz (#ELDISCO), Ximena Sariñana (¿Dónde Bailarán Las Niñas?), Tony Succar (Más De Mi), and Yatra (Fantasía).